Deduplicate Across Salesforce Leads and Contacts

 How many duplicates can I merge into one master record?

-This is a precaution to ensure that if you use a duplicate matching filter that is too broad in Step 1, you do not accidentally merge many non-duplicate records together.
-If you are going to set this number at a high level, it is a good idea to run Preview Mode first to make sure your deduplication template is operating as you intend.
+This default limit is a precaution to prevent duplicate matching criteria that are too broad in Step 1 from accidentally merging many non-duplicate records.
+If you plan to set this number higher, it is a good idea to run Preview Mode first to ensure your deduplication template is operating as you intend.

 Additional Resources